 A number of Nazi criminals were also employed by the US (such as Klaus Barbie, the Butcher of Lyon, who was recruited by the CIC in 1947 at the time he was sentenced to death in France).
 Operation Paperclip, a US programme to recruit leading German scientists, engineers and technicians (many of whom had worked for the Nazi regime, such as Wernher von Braun), was put in place right after the war.

-The Americans generously invested in the destroyed countries, set up American businesses, helped them manage their debts and taught them of the dangers of Communism (and for those who didn’t listen they got out the cane).
+The Americans generously invested in the destroyed countries, set up American businesses, helped them manage their debts and taught them of the dangers of communism (and for those who wouldn’t listen they got out the big stick).
 The American economy (which had been booming since entering the war) kept on booming, the West Germans had their Wirtschaftswunder, the British colonies got their independence: the war had done everyone a world of good!

 Well, maybe not the other countries...
-After 1945, no nation was able to remain completely neutral (apart from Switzerland, where the Communists and the Capitalists had their offshore bank accounts).
+After 1945, no nation was able to remain entirely neutral (apart from Switzerland where the communists and the capitalists had their offshore bank accounts).
 Any country claiming independence was either sacked by one of the superpowers, or accused of having been sacked by the other one - this would lead to sanctions and embargoes that automatically forced them to establish ties with the other one, making them more or less dependent on it.

 Also, many satrapies declaring their independence were immediately invaded (‘liberated’ or ‘protected’) by their original owners to re-establish their rule, especially those providing crucial materials and those located on their doorstep.
-South American countries, for example, had been exploited by US companies and citizens for ages, and every emerging democracy was at once removed by the United States, like in Guatemala in 1954, the Dominican Republic in 1965, Chile in 1973 or Honduras in 2009.
+South American countries, for example, had been exploited by US companies and citizens for ages, and every emerging democracy was at once removed by the United States, like in Guatemala in 1954, the Dominican Republic in 1965 or Chile in 1973.
 They also supported terrorists against democratically elected governments like in Chile and Nicaragua.

 The one nation that hadn’t surrendered by May 1945 was Japan.
-But once the war was over in the West, the US were able to focus on Asia, and after some major victories negotiations for Japan’s surrender were under way.
+But once the war was over in the West, the US were able to focus on Asia, and after a number of victories the surrender of Japan was merely a matter of time.